 - Identify providers of training and labor market services.

 - Award contracts to certified service providers.

 - Identify and award competitive contracts to providers of youth services.

 - Conduct oversight of all workforce activities.

-Enacted in 1998 by the 105th Congress of the United States under the Clinton administration, the Workforce Investment Act (WIA) aims to consolidate, coordinate, and improve employment, training, literacy, and vocational rehabilitation programs in the United States.
+Enacted in 2014 by the 113th Congress of the United States under the Obama administration, the Workforce Innovative and Opportunity Act (WIOA) aims to consolidate, coordinate, and improve employment, training, literacy, and vocational rehabilitation programs in the United States.
 This Federal legislation created Workforce Development Boards (WDBs) in all 50 States, Puerto Rico, and the U.S. Territories to oversee policy on workforce development and coordinate services through a network of 3,000 One-Stop Career Centers to implement initiatives for potential workers and employers in a convenient location.